 "It's sunny drive time!"Earthshaker! is a 1989 pinball machine by Pat Lawlor with art by Tim Elliott, released by Williams Electronics.The game casts the player as a researcher at the Earthquake Institute, and his task is to visit various Zones along the California-Nevada border where upcoming earthquakes are predicted to occur.
 After a while, tremors occur; take the Fault Trip, which will cause California to split from Nevada, allowing the pinball to get locked.
 Use another ball to keep visiting more Zones, and soon a full-blown Earthshaker occurs, starting a three-ball multiball.Appropriately enough, Earthshaker! is the first pinball game to include a shaker motor that caused the table to vibrate during gameplay.
-The first two hundred units even had the Earthquake Institute building sink into the playfield during multiball; however, the feature proved too costly, and was discontinued in later units.A digital version is available for The Pinball Arcade.
+The first two hundred units even had the Earthquake Institute building sink into the playfield during multiball; however, the feature proved too costly, and was discontinued in later units, making early versions of Earthshaker! quite the collector's item.A digital version is available for The Pinball Arcade.

 Earthshaker! demonstrates the following tropes: